sergekamanzi/sergekamanzi/README.md

 # 💫 I'm not Black, I'm SK
 <br>I’m a Machine Learning Engineer and Full-Stack Engineer with a strong foundation in AWS cloud architecture.
-I enjoy building end-to-end systems—from scalable backend services and intuitive frontends to production-ready ML models.
+I enjoy building end-to-end systems from scalable backend services and intuitive frontends to production-ready ML models.
 I’m passionate about turning complex problems into efficient, reliable, and impactful solutions.<br>

 ## 🌐 Socials: